Your First Business Should Be A Spreadsheet

 One of the best decisions I made in 2020 was to open my calendar to everyone.
 People book appointments to chat about open-source projects, content creation, and business ideas.

-When we talk about business ideas, people usually gravitate towards problems suitable for startups.
-Things like using artificial intelligence to find clothes that fit or building a crowdfunding platform on the blockchain.
+When we discuss business ideas, the conversation often leans towards problems suited for startups, such as using artificial intelligence to find clothes that fit or building a crowdfunding platform on the blockchain.

-These are all great ideas, but they require lots of persistence and deep pockets.
-It's probably easier and less risky to just join a startup in that field.
+While these are exciting ideas, they require significant persistence and deep pockets.
+It might be easier and less risky to join an existing startup in that domain.

-In reality, most people just want something cool to work on and happy customers.
-It turns out, you don't have to run a startup for that (and you probably shouldn't).
-Instead, starting a side project is less risky and can grow organically into a business over time.
+In reality, most people are simply looking for something cool to work on and to make their customers happy.
+It turns out you don’t need to run a startup to achieve that (and you probably shouldn’t).
+Instead, starting a side project is less risky and can organically grow into a business over time.

-Usually, the solution is right in front of them: in some Excel spreadsheet on their computer.
+Often, the solution is right in front of them: hidden within an Excel spreadsheet on their computer.

 I Hate Excel

-The spreadsheets and lists you create for your own solve a real problem: yours; and chances are, someone else has the same problem.
-That's a business opportunity!
+The spreadsheets and lists you create to solve your own problems can also solve someone else’s.
+This represents a business opportunity!

-- 🥱 It's boring, so people might pay for not having to do it themselves.
+- 🥱 It’s mundane, so people might pay to avoid doing it themselves.

-- ⚡️ No time wasted on design or infrastructure.
-It's the ultimate MVP.
+- ⚡️ It wastes no time on design or infrastructure, embodying the ultimate MVP.

-- 🐢 Low tech: no programming required.
-You can start with Notion + Super.so.
+- 🐢 It’s low-tech: no programming required.
+You can start with Notion and Super.so.

-- 🚀 You spend less time building and more time talking to potential customers.
+- 🚀 It allows you to spend less time building and more time engaging with potential customers.

 Examples

-A few years ago, I looked for static code analysis tools.
-I did some boring research, started a list, pushed it to Github, and that's that.
-Fast forward a few years, and that side project is pulling in money from sponsors and attracts consulting gigs.
+A few years ago, while researching static code analysis tools, I compiled a list, pushed it to GitHub, and moved on.
+Fast forward, and that side project now generates revenue from sponsors and consulting gigs.

-I left a spot for your story here.
-Now brush up that spreadsheet (or that list), share it with your friends, iterate on their feedback, and build your first business.
+I’ve left a spot for your story here.
+Now, refine that spreadsheet (or list), share it with your friends, iterate based on their feedback, and build your first business.

 Submit to HN Sponsor me on Github My Amazon wish list